The latest data on food insecurity in Massachusetts from Project Bread

 We believe scientific evidence is critical in promoting equity and so we prioritize providing inclusive and accurate statistics.
 Our research and analyses is based on our efforts to ensure that we are using the highest quality data available.

 Recent data show that food insecurity rates have been inching closer to the high we saw at the onset of the pandemic.
-Approximately, 19.2% of all households in MA reported food insecurity in March 2023.
-Data come from the U.S. Household Pulse Survey weeks 2-55.
+Approximately, 19.5% of all households in MA reported food insecurity in October 2023.

 Recent trends show that food insecurity among households with children in Massachusetts is trending upwards from the low we saw in April 2021 when families were receiving a whole host of federal and state level benefits.
-Recently rates have been fluctuating between 19% to 22%, and as of early March 2023, an estimated 22.2% of households with children are facing food insecurity.
+Recently, rates have been fluctuating between 20% to 26%, and as of October 2023, an estimated 24.6% of households with children are facing food insecurity.
 The rising costs of housing and other basic needs, like food, are factors that can likely be attributed to the rising rates of food insecurity.

 Source: US Census Household Pulse Survey